 It’s history being made up piece by piece of what ordinary people think is important.

 How brilliant.
 How wonderful.
-Wikipedia offers a (probably) unprecedented chance to put on record the achievements of those left out til now because people have thought them unimportant – including those of women (who, unlike pretty much every other ‘minority’, actually aren’t a minority).
+Wikipedia offers a (probably) unprecedented chance to put on record the achievements of those left out til now because people have thought them unimportant – including those of women.

 In fact, the past exclusion of women’s contributions – not just as wives and mothers but in every field under the sun – is shown pretty much where and whenever archaeologists and historians now start to look for them.